abretucorazon/cafemarvin/src/pages/posts/lesson-learned-2-all-you-need-is.md

 So do not go looking for love, you will not find it out there.
 It is within you,...

-all you need is "to love".
+all you need is "to love" well.